devensiv/bar_calendar/README.md

 2. Run ``cargo install --git https://github.com/DEVensiv/bar_calendar --branch main`` to build the crate in a temporary target directory before installing the binaries in your cargo installation's ``bin`` folder.
 For more information check out the [cargo install](https://doc.rust-lang.org/cargo/commands/cargo-install.html) Book entry
 3. Alternatively to 2. you can clone the repository move into ``bar_calendar/`` in order to run ``cargo install --path .``.
 This has the same effect as 2. but you are not building in a temporary target directory

+## Updating
+You can update your installation by re running the cargo install command.

 # Setup
 1. Create a config file in your systems config directory ``<your_config_dir>/bar_calendar/config.conf`` (you can use different file locations by giving the path as command line argument to the program)
 2. Start listing your events in the config file from step 1.